Natural Flood Management

 Moorland in good condition is covered in plants such as sphagnum rich blanket bog which is peat forming.
 This absorbs water and slows the flow of water into our valleys.
 Peat and moorland covers close to 35% of the total Calder catchment area.
 Conservation and restoration of this upland habitat is an important, ongoing and long-term commitment because of the benefits to wildlife and people.

-Moors for the Future and Yorkshire Water have been carrying out large scale moorland restoration across the South Pennines for many years, helping to store more water, improve water quality and the biodiversity of the moorland.
+Moors for the Future and Yorkshire Water have been carrying out large scale moorland restoration across the South Pennines for many years.
+This has helped to:

 Woodland Management at Hardcastle Crags.